Communication (COMM)

 (3 Credits, Fall/Spring/Summer)

 This survey course provides an introduction to human communication.
 Communication is the study and application of messages and meaning foundational to human interaction.
 Students are prepared to become effective and ethical communicators by learning to be critical users and producers of information and the importance of accommodating multiple perspectives and communication styles.
 Students use theory, concepts, processes, and communication practices in a variety of personal, academic, professional, and social situations.
-Emphases include perception, verbal and nonverbal messages, and listening in the context of public, interpersonal, mass, and small group communication.
+Emphases include perception, verbal and nonverbal messages, and listening in the contexts of public, interpersonal, mass, and small group communication.
 Concurrent enrollment in ENGL 101 is strongly recommended.
 (This CWI course meets Idaho State Board of Education GEM competency requirements for GEM 2 - Oral Communication.).
 (3 lecture hours, 0 lab hours, 3 credits)

 COMM 112 Argumentation and Debate